- This event has passed.

 This 2007 session marked the first public introduction of Hunter Storm’s original framework, model, and terminology:

-Although the session was listed under the title “Social Engineering: Building a More Secure World Thru Innovative Use of the Truth,” the slides themselves carried the formal model name, and the term “Hacking Humans” appeared publicly for the first time.
+Although the session was listed under the title “Social Engineering: Building a More Secure World Thru Innovative Use of the Truth,” the slides themselves carried the formal model name, and Hunter Storm’s original term, “Hacking Humans” appeared publicly for the first time.

 The talk explored how human‑layer “ports,” “services,” and behavioral exposure surfaces could be mapped, predicted, and influenced using truth‑based social engineering techniques.